 ➢ Performance Analytics

 Regardless of the nature and size of a business, performance analysis is a major factor for consistent growth.
-The data analytics will give you insight into which of your products/services are in high demand, what are your shortcomings, assess your current market, give you an understanding of customer behavior & purchase patterns, etc.
+The data analytics will give you insight into which of your products/services are in high demand, what are your shortcomings, and assess your current market.
+There are many data rooms for which you can check data room pricing plans.
+It gives you an understanding of customer behavior & purchase patterns, etc

 WooCommerce facilitates the users with an extension known as WooCommerce Google Analytics.
 This extension is an advanced tracking system that gives you an in-depth report of your user’s activity and website traffic, including tracking of a user’s interaction with the website, actions on the shopping cart, and transactions.

 ➢ Not Ecommerce Specific